Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 K-3 Spouse Visas

 The K-3 visa was created to reduce the separation immediate family members may experience while waiting abroad for an immigrant visa.
 The K-3 visa benefits spouses and children under 21 of U.S. citizens, who are waiting abroad for an immigrant visa.
-This allows them to come to the U.S. as non-immigrants, re-unite with their family here, and then apply for permanent resident status while in the United States.
+This visa allows them to come to the U.S. as non-immigrants, re-unite with their family members here, and then apply for permanent resident status while in the United States.

 Back to top...

-K-1 Fiancee Visas
+K-1 Fiance(e) Visas

-If U.S. citizen and fiancee are still married two years post the green card interview date, the fiancée can can apply to remove the condition from her green card by filing the I-751 petition to remove the conditions.
-Both spouses need to sign the I-751 Petition in order for the alien spouse to obtain the 10 year green card.
-If only the alien spouse signs, and the not the US citizen spouse, a waiver will be needed in order for the alien spouse to obtain the 10 year green card.
+If the U.S. citizen petitioner and fiancé(e) are still married two years from the date the conditional permanent resident card was granted, the fiancé(e) can apply for his or her 10 year permanent resident card by filing the I-751 petition to remove the conditions of residence.
+Both spouses need to sign the I-751 Petition in order for the alien spouse to obtain the 10 year permanent resident card.
+If the alien and US citizen spouse separate or divorce, the alien can apply for a waiver of the joint filing rquirement.

-For more information about fiancée visas, contact the Law Offices of Raul Ray.
+For more information about fiancé(e) visas, contact the Law Offices of Raul Ray at (408) 279-5793.

 Back to top...